etShaw-zh/HINA/Documentation/Modules/visualization.rst

-Visualization
+visualization
 +++++++++++++

 Tutorial
 ========

-The `Visualization` module provides network visualization functions for networks at the group or cohort level, enabling users to project heterogeneous interaction networks onto any subset of node types (e.g., students, tasks, behavioral codes).
-It also includes functions for visualizing significant interaction structure, clustering results, and alternative representations of the weighted network using Sankey diagrams.
+The `visualization` module provides network visualization functions for networks at the group or cohort level, enabling users to project heterogeneous interaction networks onto any subset of node types (e.g., students, tasks, behavioral codes).
+It also includes functions for visualizing significant interaction structure and clustering results.

 The module allows for the inclusion of various metadata, such as inferred student clusters or contribution metrics, and provides a web-based interface for interactive visualizations and user engagement.

 Currently, the module contains the `network_visualization.py` file, which includes:

 - `plot_HINA`: Visualizes a bipartite network with specified attributes and layout.
-- `plot_clusters`: Visualizes a clustered bipartite network.
-- `plot_bipartite_clusters`: Optimizes the MDL objective to find bipartite communities and visualizes them.
+- `plot_bipartite_clusters`: Plots bipartite network with specified cluster labels indicated with node colors and positions.

 Inputs include:

 - **df**: A pandas DataFrame containing network data.
 - **group**: A string indicating which group to filter and plot (e.g., `'All'` for the entire dataset).
 - **attribute_1** and **attribute_2**: The column names representing two sets of nodes (e.g., students and tasks).
-- **pruning**: Boolean or dictionary indicating whether to prune edges using significance logic.
+- **pruning**: Boolean or dictionary indicating whether to prune edges using statistical significance testing.
 - **layout**: Layout method for node positioning (e.g., `'spring'`, `'bipartite'`, `'circular'`).
-- **clustering_method**: Method used to cluster nodes (e.g., `'modularity'`).
 - **NetworkX_kwargs**: Additional arguments for `NetworkX` visualization.

 Outputs include:

-- Visualizations of the bipartite network with or without clustering and pruning, as well as alternative network representations.
+- Visualizations of the bipartite network with or without cluster labels and pruning.

 Visualization
 ============

-This module provides functions for visualizing heterogeneous interaction networks, clustering results, and bipartite communities.
+This module provides functions for visualizing heterogeneous interaction networks and bipartite community structure.

 .. list-table:: Functions
    :header-rows: 1